weng-lab/logojs-package/README.md

-# Logojs: Embeddable SVG Sequence Logos
+# LogoJS: Embeddable SVG Sequence Logos

-Logojs is a Javascipt package for creating SVG sequence logos.
+LogoJS is a Javascipt package for creating SVG sequence logos.
-Logojs supports a wide range of biological use cases.
-This README provides a quick overview of Logojs installation and usage.
+LogoJS supports a wide range of biological use cases.
+This README provides a quick overview of LogoJS installation and usage.
 For detailed examples with code samples are available at our [companion site](http://logojs.wenglab.org/app/gallery) and documentation at [GitHub Pages](https://weng-lab.github.io/logojs-package/).

-Logojs can be used with and without ReactJS.
+LogoJS can be used with and without ReactJS.
 A companion web app makes it easy to share SVG logos and generate them in batches from the output of common tools such as the MEME Suite.

 ## Using in your web application
-You can add Logojs to your project using NPM or Yarn:
+You can add LogoJS to your project using NPM or Yarn:
 ```sh
 yarn add logojs-react
 ```